harland04/terminal-fractal-viewer/README.md

 Depencencies: ncurses

 Installation with apt:
-\n sudo apt get-install libncurses-dev libncursesw6
+sudo apt get-install libncurses-dev libncursesw6

 Google for other package managers.